schismtracker/schismtracker/docs/building_on_windows.md

 Once installed, follow these instructions to get up-to-date files.
 This process is also described in their web page, so in case of conflict, you might opt to follow their instructions.

-Update the pacman package manager:
+Run the MSYS2 shell (a start menu shortcut should have been created) and update the pacman package manager:

     pacman -Sy pacman

 Close the MSYS2 window.
-run it again from Start menu and update the system:
+Run it again from the Start menu and update the system:

 	pacman -Syu

 Close the MSYS2 window.
-run it again from Start menu and update the rest with:
+Run it again from the Start menu _(note: the update process can, in some cases, break the start menu shortcut - in which case you may need to look in C:\msys64 (or wherever you installed msys) and run msys2\_shell.cmd)_ and update the rest with:

 	pacman -Su